intel/nauta/toolbox/providers/gcp/gcp-advanced.md

 ```

 - #### Create cluster and install platform

-This command creates gke cluster, resources; compiles and create platform distribution artifacts on gateway node and installs nauta.
+This command creates the GKE cluster, resources; compiles and creates platform distribution artifacts on the gateway node and installs Nauta.

 ```$xslt
 ./gcp.sh --k8s-cluster nauta-cluster --operation create \